ethanlshen/ethanlshen.github.io/index.md

 <img class="profile-picture" src="me.jpg">

 Hi!
 I am a student at the University of Washington double majoring in Computer Science and Math.
 I also study history on the side.
-I currently work as a research assistant at the [RAIVN Lab](https://raivn.cs.washington.edu/) under [Prof. Ali Farhadi](https://homes.cs.washington.edu/~ali/) and [Prof. Ranjay Krishna](https://www.ranjaykrishna.com/index.html), as well as a research intern at the [Allen Institute of AI](https://allenai.org/) on the OLMo team.
+I currently work as a research intern at the [Allen Institute of AI](https://allenai.org/) on the OLMo team.
+I am also a research assistant at the [RAIVN Lab](https://raivn.cs.washington.edu/) under [Prof. Ali Farhadi](https://homes.cs.washington.edu/~ali/) and [Prof. Ranjay Krishna](https://www.ranjaykrishna.com/index.html).
 My current research interests include:
-- Understanding the internal behavior of vision and language models.
+- AI Agents.
-- Efficient model architectures.
+- Efficient and novel model architectures.
-- AI and social/natural sciences.
+- Interpretable language models.

 ## Publications